Black bear in a tree

 laurel falls in the smokies

-Laurel Fall is one of the most popular family-friendly Smoky Mountain waterfall hikes for a reason!
+Laurel Falls is one of the most popular family-friendly Smoky Mountain waterfall hikes for a reason!
 It’s very accessible and just over 2 miles in length (roundtrip) so beginners and families will love this hike.
 Laurel Falls is approximately 80 feet tall and divided into an upper and lower section with a walkway in between, making this area the perfect spot for photos.

 2. Baskins Creek